“I’ve made mistakes in the past, man. She doesn’t feel like one.”

 Remember? that wink says.
 It’s a game, all a game.
 Humor me.

 GM: Guests have been steadily trickling into the ballroom, but the event does not yet seem in full swing.
-It’s enough of a window for Cécilia to catch that eye contact past the guests surrounding her—who seem just numerous enough for the French charity organizer to have little interest in talking to the minimum-wage bouncer.
+It’s enough of a window for Cécilia to catch that eye contact past the guests surrounding her—who seem just numerous enough for the young charity organizer to have little interest in spending overlong sussing out if one guest does or doesn’t belong.

 “Yes, I recognize him.
-Let him in, I suppose some names could have gotten lost,” Cécilia replies before turning her attention back to the other guests, the unspoken motion clearly dismissing the bouncer.
+Please let him in, I suppose some names could have gotten lost,” she replies before turning her attention back to the other guests.

 Marv returns to the front entrance and glowers, “I’ve got my eye on you, kid.
 Go ahead and start something.
 It’d make my day.”